tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 __LAN interface__ is an ordinary lan network.

 __ingress.tjo.cloud__ has port-forwarded all public ports to it (22, 25, 80, 443, 587 etc.).
-No other VM is accessible from the internet.
+No other internal service is accessible from the internet.

 __network.tjo.cloud__ establishes ZeroTier connection between other network.tjo.cloud nodes to establish Layer2 SD-WAN.